Marv9000/MicroTCAD/README.md

 UnitSystem - US
 Main

 The instructions on how to use the MA, Create and US modules are down below with the other modules containing the underlying functions that allow this.
-Further explanation of these modules can be seen in my write up
+Further explanation of these modules can be seen in my MicroTCAD Documentation

 ################# Unit System ##################